How to Say Hello in Chinese: A Quick Guide to Chinese Greetings

 Staying up late to meet with your friends?
 Then this your chance to show them how well you’ve mastered the Mandarin greetings!

-10. 喂 (wèi) – answer your phone like a Chinese native
+10. 喂 (wèi) – answer your phone like a fluent speaker

-Although it is not specific to face to face interactions, 喂 (wèi) is still a greeting.
-So if you want to answer your phone like a Chinese native or check whether the person you are talking to is still on the other end of the line, 喂 (wèi) is the Chinese word you are looking for!
+Although it is not specific to face-to-face interactions, 喂 (wèi) is still a greeting.
+So, if you want to answer your phone like a fluent speaker or check whether the person you are talking to is still on the other end of the line, 喂 (wèi) is the Chinese word you are looking for!

 Ready for another Chinese lesson?
 Here’s how to say “thank you” in Chinese.